 A prebid conference is required on this project to discuss as a minimum, the following items: material requirements; submittals; Quality Control/Quality Assurance requirements; the construction safety and phasing plan including airport access and staging areas; and unique airfield paving construction requirements.
-The prebid conference will be April 25, 2025 at 9:00AM.
+The prebid conference will be as stated in the advertisement for bids.